Agoric/agoric-sdk/packages/SwingSet/src/liveslots/vatstore-usage.md

 The vref is used when interacting with the kernel (in `syscall.send` etc), and in virtualized data (inside the capdata `.slots` that point to other objects).
 The vatstore keys that track GC refcounts and the export status use the "baseref" instead.

 The vrefs are built out of three pieces:
 * Kind ID, e.g. `o+5`.
-These are allocated from the same numberspace as exported Remotables (JS `Object`s marked with `Far`).
+These are allocated from the same "Export ID" numberspace as exported Remotables (JS `Object`s marked with `Far`).
-* Instance ID, an integer starting with "1" for the first instance of each Kind
+* Instance ID, an integer, "1" for the first instance of each Kind, incrementing thereafter
 * Facet ID, missing for single-facet Kinds, else an integer starting with "0"

 These are combined with simple delimiters: `/` between the Kind ID and the Instance ID, and `:` before the Facet ID (if any).